 - Evaluate the performance of the student and provide faculty feedback

 You may screen students (individuals and groups) as you would other volunteers.
-Questions
+Questions may include:

 - What do you hope to accomplish while serving with us?